 You like to think everyone you are dealing with is above board.
-Ninety-Nine percent of the time you are.
-Using an escalation provision in an offer does raise the possibility for fraud.
+Ninety-Nine percent of the time, you are.
+Using an escalation provision in an offer does raise the possibility of fraud.

 There would be nothing preventing a seller from asking a friend to write an offer on the home.
 The seller could then turn around and present this to the buyer with the escalation clause.
 By doing so, the seller will artificially get more money from the buyer.

 Do I think this happens?
 Rarely – but it is always something to keep in the back of your mind.
 Any good Realtor following the Code of Ethics would never do something like this.

 When all offers have been made, the seller’s agent will go over them with the owner.
 It is in the seller’s best interest to choose the contract that has the most attractive terms for them.